samakhraim/storefront-backend/README.md

 psql -U postgres
 ```

-Then create your development and test databases:
+Then create the development and test databases:

 ```sql
 CREATE DATABASE store_dev;